WendellAdriel/jodit-vue/README.md

 #### Config property

-This config allows you to pass all the other configurations found **[here](https://xdsoft.net/jodit/doc/options/)** to customize your editor.
+This config allows you to pass all the other configurations found **[here](https://xdsoft.net/jodit/doc/options/)** to customize your editor

 ## Contributors